cassianooliveira27/SAE---Sistema-de-Aux-lio-Empresarial/README.md

 2. Configuração do Projeto

-Extraia a pasta SistemaAuxiliarEmpresarialV1 do arquivo .zip.
+Extraia a pasta SAE (Beta) do arquivo .zip.

 Mova a pasta para o diretório do servidor local do XAMPP: